adamsilver/fdpb/02-Checkout.md

 5. Check and confirm
 6. Order confirmation

-Just like the car salesperson, we'll be asking for the right information at the right time.
-The *Check details* page acts as a final check of contracts and the confirmation acts as sales receipt for record keeping.
+Just like the car salesperson, we'll ask for the right information at the right time.
+The *Check and confirm* step acts as a final check of contracts and the confirmation acts as sales receipt for record keeping.

 ## Delivery address